 • request additional information needed to complete verification

 Although tuition bills may show pending aid, no financial aid will be credited to the account until verification has been completed.
 Institutional aid will not be considered final until the process is complete.
 Students will be responsible for payment penalties.
-If there is some unforeseen delay in providing documents to the college, a student may wish to take advantage of the tuition deferral option or make alternate payment arrangements.
+If there is some unforeseen delay in providing documents to the university, a student may wish to take advantage of the tuition deferral option or make alternate payment arrangements.

 Some states also validate the financial data of their state grant recipients.
 It is important to provide information to those sources as requested.